Acekhing/Wallet/README.md

            password: admin
            UserId: 8e445865-a24d-4543-a6c6-9443d048cdb9

 # WebAPI with ASP.NET Core 3.1
 A simple Web API project that handles CRUD operations, authentication, authorization and caching following the CQRS (Command Query Responsibility Segregation) and the Unit of work pattern.

 The project is built with ASP.NET Core 3.1 with two databases (MSSQL serving as the authentication server and MongoDB serving as the database for wallets).
-Also in the project, Redis is used for caching some part of data.
+Also in the project, Redis is used for caching some part of data etc.

+All features are listed below:

 ## Features